 I just learned that during the 17th century, California had the largest density and population of American indians on the whole continent of North America.
 The major attraction of this area is our beautiful year round WEATHER.
 I guess it was the same three hundred years ago.

-The major cities of Los Angeles, Long Beach and San Diego attracted many visitors during the 1890's and we have many spoons from that era.
+The major cities of Los Angeles, Long Beach and San Diego and San Francisco attracted many visitors during the 1890's and we have many spoons from that era.
 In addition the huge mobile population of this megapolis has produced many different varieties of spoons of a more modern nature.
 I hope to provide a little overview of this tremendous area in this exhibit.

 of the State of California